 The proposed bill may have a fiscal impact because of the application of a more stringent penalty for each offense.
-However, since there is no historical data on this offense, or similar offenses to use as a proxy for predicting the total number of offenses, the Fiscal Research Division cannot reasonably estimate the total additional costs that may be incurred.
-The following costs may be incurred for every one person charged and convicted of this crime:
+However, since there is no historical data on this new Class D offense, or similar offenses to use as a proxy for predicting the total number of offenses, the Fiscal Research Division (Fiscal Research) cannot reasonably estimate the total additional costs that may be incurred.
+The following costs may be incurred for every one person charged and convicted of the Class D felony: